Women's Brows FAQs

 Can I bring a photo I tore from a magazine of a brow shape I really want?

 Absolutely.
-We will do our very best to give you your favorite screen diva’s arches, but remember this when looking at those brows: brows are sisters, not twins.
-You are seeing images of people whose brows are either colored in or photo-shopped to look perfect.
+We will do our very best to give you your favorite screen diva’s arches, but remember you are seeing images of people whose eyebrows are either contoured and colored in by a makeup artist or photoshopped to look perfect.
 Your bone structure is probably not the same as that particular person, so coming out of it, they may not look 100% the same.
 We can show you how to “dress” your brows with brow color to assist in making them look red carpet ready!

 I’m that girl from the 80s who overplucked.
 Although the 80s are back, my brows aren’t.
 Help!

 This is a tough one, and we see it often.
-Whether it was due to an over-zealous waxer who gave you skinny-minnies or you just had a moment with your mum’s tweezers, sometimes brows don’t grow back.
-The good news is, we can definitely show you a couple of tricks.
-See question 1 for help.
+Whether it was due to an overzealous threader or waxer who gave you skinny-minnies or you just had fun in the mirror with your tweezers, sometimes brows don’t grow back out of damaged or lazy follicles.
+The good news is there are tricks we teach our clients such as:

-Unfortunately, reactions to waxing can occur on sensitive areas of the face such as the sideburns, chin, lip and brow areas.
+Unfortunately, reactions to waxing can occur on sensitive areas of the face such as the sideburns, chin, lip and upper brow areas.
 You must tell your Brow Bee if you are using any kind of retinol, peeling creams or have been taking antibiotics, as these may have an adverse effect on your wax.
 We will always massage nourishing healing creams into your skin after a wax, but sometimes irritation can appear when you get home or even the next day.
 If you bump up after a wax, call us!
-We will probably instruct you to apply a little cortisone or calendula cream on the area.
+We will probably instruct you to apply a little cortisone or witch hazel on the area.
 In some cases, we’ll have you come into the shop so we can treat the area.
-Again, I cannot emphasize how important it is to call us about this.
+Again, we cannot emphasize how important it is to call us if you have any concerns.

 REMEMBER to tell your Brow Bee if you’re taking any medications or have changed any skincare products since you saw her last.